soraef/extender_dart/packages/extender_dart/README.md

 ![Result](docs/img/console_text_4.png)

 Using this tool, you can display debugging information in a clear and comprehensible manner.
 It proves especially useful when debugging multiple pieces of information simultaneously or when you need to highlight specific details.

+## Automatic Enum Generation for Class Fields
+For your README file, you can explain how to use custom annotations like `@fieldEnum` and `@freezedFieldEnum` to automatically generate enum classes based on the fields of a regular or a Freezed annotated class.
+Below is a template you can use as a starting section in your README to explain this functionality:

+---

+## Automatic Enum Generation for Class Fields

+This package provides a powerful code generation capability that allows you to automatically create enum classes that correspond to the fields of your data classes.
+By simply annotating your data class with `@fieldEnum` or `@freezedFieldEnum`, you can have an enum generated which can be useful for referencing fields in a type-safe manner, such as when working with forms, serialization, or database queries.

+### Usage

+To use this feature, follow these steps:

+1. Annotate your class with `@fieldEnum` to trigger the generation of an enum class that lists all its fields.

+    Example:
+    ```dart
+    // @fieldEnum to annotate and generate UserField enum
+    @fieldEnum
+    class User {
+      String name;
+      int age;
+      String? email;
+      String? phone;

+      User({
+        required this.name,
+        required this.age,
+        this.email,
+        this.phone,
+      });
+    }
+    // This will generate:
+    // enum UserField { name, age, email, phone }
+    ```

+2. For Freezed classes, use `@freezedFieldEnum` alongside the `@freezed` annotation to achieve the same.

+    Example:
+    ```dart
+    // @freezedFieldEnum to annotate and generate FreezedUserField enum
+    @freezed
+    @freezedFieldEnum
+    class FreezedUser with _$FreezedUser {
+      const FreezedUser._();
+      const factory FreezedUser({
+        required String name,
+        required int age,
+        required String? email,
+        required String? phone,
+      }) = _FreezedUser;
+    }
+    // This will generate:
+    // enum FreezedUserField { name, age, email, phone }
+    ```

 ## Contributing